B.C.’s response to unjustified U.S. tariffs

 Canada is united in defending our workers, businesses and communities and sending a clear signal that we will not be pushed around.

-• This is a first step.
+• These are initial steps.
 The federal government is considering all options, including non-tariff measures, to defend against new threats and escalation from Trump.

 How this makes a difference